 Krainzia guelzowiana, Phellosperma guelzowiana, Bartschella guelzowiana

-Mammillaria guelzowiana is a cactus that grows fleshy, globose, at first solitary and then forming groups.
-The stems are spherical, apically depressed, up to 7 inches (17.5 cm) tall and up to 10 inches (25 cm) in diameter, solitary at first but clustering at a very young age.
+Mammillaria guelzowiana is a small cactus with globose apically depressed stems with conical and cylindrical tubercules.
+They grow up to 2.8 inches (7 cm) tall and up to 4 inches (10 cm) in diameter, solitary at first but clustering at a very young age.
 Each areole bears 1 to 6 central spines, one usually hooked, and 60 to 80 radial spines.
 The central spines are reddish-brown to yellow and up to 1 inch (2.5 cm) long.
-The 60 to 80 radial spines are long and twisted, up to 0.6 inch (1.5 cm) long.
-The bell-shaped flowers are bright pink to purplish red and appear in late spring and summer.
-They are bell-shaped, up to 1.6 inches (4 cm) long, and up to 7 inches (17.5 cm) in diameter.
-The fruits are almost spherical, pale red or yellowish white and up to 0.3 inch (8 mm) long.
+The 60 to 80 radial spines are white, hair-like, and up to 0.6 inches (1.5 cm) long.
+Flowers are bell-shaped, bright pink to purplish red and appear in late spring and summer.
+They are bell-shaped, up to 1.6 inches (4 cm) long, and up to 2.8 inches (7 cm) in diameter.
+Fruits are pale red or yellowish-white, almost globose, and up to 0.3 inches (0.8 cm) in diameter.

 How to Grow and Care